 At the beginning of the articles written in Turkish and English, abstracts in Turkish and English (not exceeding 300 words) along with 4-7 keywords..

-300 words An informative abstract is not introduction which is the first section of paper, but it provides the reader with a clear description of your study and its results without the reader having to read the entire paper.
+A 300 words informative abstract is not introduction which is the first section of paper, but it provides the reader with a clear description of your study and its results without the reader having to read the entire paper.
 Turkish abstract is compulsory.

 Keywords, it is separated by periods.
 All key words in titles are capitalized, Keywords should be separated by commas and end with a period.